 REI Co-op Flash 22

-Plentiful features and immense versatility, but at half the price of the other major contenders is a combo we love.
+Plentiful features and immense versatility at half the price of other contenders is a combo we love.
 The minimalist REI Co-op Flash 22 is an ideal companion for the budget conscious.
-It has all that many will need for day hiking, travel, and daily use.
+It has all the features that many will need for day hiking, travel, and daily use.
 It has a simple, top-loading design and, at 15 oz, is lighter than any of the other fully featured packs.

-The ultralight, budget construction is a little flimsy for long-term use.
-For a pack that functions similarly but is much more durable, check out the Top Pick Mountain Hardwear Scrambler 25.
+The pack's ultralight, budget construction is a little flimsy for long-term use.
+For a pack that functions similarly, but is much more durable, check out the Top Pick Mountain Hardwear Scrambler 25.
 REI also makes the the smaller Flash 18.
 Its sibling, the Stuff Travel Daypack is our favorite compressible travel pack.
-The Top Pick Marmot Kompressor 18 is also a significant consideration for those seeking a minimalist option.
+The Top Pick Marmot Kompressor 18 is also a solid consideration for those seeking a minimalist option.